DLL secure loading (using Strict Mode)

 DLL Strict Mode does not apply to:

-• DLLs loaded using absolute paths in the source code
+• DLLs loaded using explicit absolute paths

 • System-level loading mechanisms such as KnownDLLs